itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

 The button appears when you select Customer which has unpaid debt (red amount).
 You can see this button in 2 places:

-* At the top of the Customer's form.
+* At the top of the Customer's form
 * On the payment page

-When you click ``[Pay Full Debt]`` button, debt amount will be added to the payment list with negative sign.
-That negative amount has to be covered by normal payment (e.g. by cash).
+When you click ``[Pay Full Debt]`` button, the debt amount will be added to the payment list with negative sign.
+This negative amount has to be covered by normal payment (e.g. by cash).
 After that the Customer will have zero debt value.

 Credit Products
 ---------------